-Fund Balance with Treasury (FBwT), the Department's largest asset, comprises 62 percent of the total assets.
-FBwT balances are primarily appropriated, revolving, trust, deposit, receipt, and
+Fund Balance with Treasury (FBwT), the

+Department's largest asset, comprises

+62 percent of the total assets.
+FBwT

+balances are primarily appropriated,

+revolving, trust, deposit, receipt, and

+special funds remaining at the end of the fiscal year.

 Property, Plant, and Equipment (PP&E) is the second largest asset, comprising 22 percent of total assets.
 The major items in this category include buildings and facilities, vessels, aircraft, construction in progress, and other equipment.
 In acquiring these assets, the Department either spent resources or incurred a liability to make payment at a future date; however, because these assets should provide future benefits to help accomplish the DHS mission, the Department reports these items as assets rather than expenses.
 PP&E is recorded at cost, and depreciated over the estimated useful life of the asset.
 PP&E is presented net of accumulated depreciation.